Posted on 31 Jul 2020

 I try to always work for an organization that has a great mission.
 I definitely align with C19 Coalition’s mission to help with the PPE crisis and everything that is happening right now.
 I have a lot of friends and family members who are frontline workers.
 I see them having to reuse their masks, which really motivates me to help out wherever I can.

-If you are interested in joining Sandy and volunteering with the C19 Coalition, reach out to us at [email protected].
+If you are interested in joining Sandy and volunteering with the C19 Coalition, reach out to us at info@c19coalition.org.

 Alizay Rizvi is a blogger with the C19 Coalition.
 She has worked on health equity programs, including at the American Heart Association, to increase diversity in the health and social justice sector and aid in finding solutions to lessen health disparities and inequities in the United States.
 As a young professional, she is passionate about educating and empowering her generation to become agents of change.
 You can find her on LinkedIn.